MSeidelFed/KineticMSI/USAGE.md

 ![Tracer_dynamics](images/Tracer_dynamics.png)

 Note that K-mean partitions signal areas of tracer incorporation when those are spatially constrained.
+The boxplots representing pixel enrichment dispersions are detailed in the next section.

 ## Step 7 - Quality assesment of consolidated data matrices